brianadams2337/acme-shop-flo/.changeset/metal-moles-scream.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-**\[Storefront-UI\]** Truncate text for input labels exceeding the input field size to enhance readability and maintain a clean interface.
+**\[UI\]** Input labels are now truncated when their text content exceeds the width of the corresponding input field.
+This prevents labels from overflowing and overlapping other UI elements, maintaining a clean and organized interface.